How to Detect Vaping Warning Signs

 - Vaping equipment and paraphernalia: The variety of devices and their resemblance to harmless items like flash drives make them much easier to conceal.

-- Increased thirst and nose bleeds: Some types of e-liquids contain chemicals that dry out the mouth and nasal passages.
+- Increased thirst and nose bleeds: Some e-liquids contain chemicals that dry out the mouth and nasal passages.
 This can heighten thirst and prompt more frequent nose bleeds.

 - Vaping lingo: Vaping has developed its own culture, with popular videos on YouTube and Twitter showing vape cloud tricks and slang.
 Keep an ear out for overheard conversations with coded phrases like “atty” for the device’s atomizer and “sauce” in place of e-liquid or e-juice.

 - Decreased caffeine use: Caffeine sensitivity is one side effect of vaping.
-If your child shows a decrease in their consumption of caffeine (e.g., energy drinks), it may be a result of vaping.
+If your child decreases caffeine consumption (e.g., energy drinks), it may result from vaping.

 - Bloodshot eyes: Bloodshot eyes are one of the physical side effects of vaping.